-18 Stylish Eid Outfit Ideas for Every Type of Girl
+20 Stylish Eid Outfit Ideas for Every Type of Girl

-Eid Al-Fitr 2017 is just a few days away!
+Eid Al-Adha 2019 is just a few days away!
 Getting ready for Eid requires some preparation; you need a new outfit, a pretty hairstyle, a simple makeup look, and some accessories too.

 Whether you like dresses or you prefer pants and tops, you'll find an outfit idea that will match your style, so scroll through and get inspired right away.

-Main Photo Credits: Instagram @JuliaHengel
+Main Photo Credits: Instagram @dinzsisters

 Do you have a fashion-related question?
 Head over to ASK FUSTANY and ask away!
 You’ll instantly get your question answered by fashion designers and stylists.